paularmstrong/swig/docs/getting-started.md

         }
     });

-In that case `allowErrors: false` and the custom `foo` filter will only apply to this engine instance.
+In the example above the configs option `allowErrors: false` and the custom `foo` filter will only apply to `childEngine`.

 ### GOTCHA!
-Once the tzOffset option is set, either with a call to `.init()` or `.engine()` it will be set globally for all instances of the Swig engine.
+Once the `tzOffset` option is set, either with a call to `.init()` or `.engine()` it will be set globally for all instances of the Swig engine.
 You shouldn't need to change this value from the same program runtime anyway.

 Parsing a Template <a name="parsing" href="#parsing">#</a>
 ------------------